pola-rs/polars/docs/source/user-guide/getting-started.md

 ### Joinining dataframes

 Polars provides many different join algorithms.
-The example below shows how to use a left inner join to combine two dataframes when a column can be used as a unique identifier to establish a correspondence between rows across the dataframes:
+The example below shows how to use a left outer join to combine two dataframes when a column can be used as a unique identifier to establish a correspondence between rows across the dataframes:

 {{code_block('user-guide/getting-started/expressions','join',['join'])}}